bash-bastion/basalt/README.md

-# bpm
+# Basalt

-`bpm` is the ultimate Bash (and Zsh, Fish, etc.) Package Manager
+Basalt is the ultimate Bash (and Zsh, Fish, etc.) Package Manager

 STATUS: BETA (expect breaking changes until a post-beta release)

 ---

-`bpm` is a fork of [basher](https://github.com/basherpm/basher) that adds a _ton_ of new functionality.
+Basalt is a fork of [basher](https://github.com/basherpm/basher) that adds a _ton_ of new functionality.
 It makes it significantly easier to install Bash, Zsh, etc. projects to your computer.
 Often, these projects / scripts are _not_ available through official `apt`, `DNF`, `pacman` repositories, or even from unofficial sources like third party apt repositories or the [AUR](https://aur.archlinux.org)

 Let's say you want to install [rupa/z](https://github.com/rupa/z), [tj/git-extras](https://github.com/tj/git-extras), [aristocratos/bashtop](https://github.com/aristocratos/bashtop), and [JosefZIla/bash2048](https://github.com/JosefZIla/bash2048).
 Simply run the following

 ```sh
 $ bpm global add rupa/z tj/git-extras aristocratos/bashtop JosefZIla/bash2048
 ```

+**NOTE**: This project is called `Basalt`, but the binary is called `bpm` and not `basalt` because that was the previous name of this repository.
+The name change is only reflected in the `wip` branch, which is essentially a near-complete rewrite of the package manager with reasoning explained in [ADR-1](./docs/architecture/ADR-1.md).
+It will be merged soon

 This symlinks all executable scripts to a common directory.
 It does this for completion files and man pages as well